-Grammar gurus will point out that these are the guidelines, though many content writers step outside them when writing.
+Grammar gurus will point out that these are the quotation guidelines, though many content writers step outside them when writing.
 For example, if a writer wants to change the flow of the text, he or she might us a comma before a quotation when it is not necessary.
 My advice?
 You should stick to the rules whenever possible.
-Grammar rules are NOT meant to be broken.
+Quotation grammar rules are NOT meant to be broken.

 The Difference Between a Quote and Quotation